 Your website needs to look professional to give your visitors a good impression of your business.
 Make sure your website has a consistent style throughout that speaks to your unique brand.
 This means using the same color palette, fonts, and design elements throughout your site.

+Your ecommerce website’s design should also be responsive, which enables it to appear and function correctly on various devices, including desktops, tablets, and mobile devices.
 Templates provided by your ecommerce platform can be a good start, but you can also work with a professional web design company that knows how to create an ecommerce website that drives results.

 15. Add the essential pages to your website

 Your ecommerce website should also contain at least these standard pages:

 - A homepage, which is often the first page people see